A rare copy of the US Constitution went missing for centuries. Now it's being auctioned for millions

 And the people will get a chance to bid for this copy of the U.S. Constitution — the only of its type thought to be in private hands — at a sale by Brunk Auctions on Sept.
 28 in Asheville, North Carolina.

-The minimum bid for the auction is $1 million.
+The minimum bid for the auction of $1 million has already been made.
 There is no minimum price that must be reached.

-This copy was printed after the Constitutional Convention approved the proposed framework of the nation's government in 1787 and it was ratified by the Congress of the ineffective first American government under the Articles of Confederation.
+This copy was printed after the Constitutional Convention finished drafting the proposed framework of the nation's government in 1787 and sent it to the Congress of the ineffective first American government under the Articles of Confederation, requesting they send it to the states to be ratified by the people.

 It's one of about 100 copies printed by the secretary of that Congress, Charles Thomson.
 Just eight are known to still exist and the other seven are publicly owned.